jtbby/jtbby/README.md

 - 👋 Hi, I’m @jtbby
 - 👀 I’m interested in diet and nutrition
-- 🌱 I’m currently learning Algorithms
+- 🌱 I’m currently improving my Java and C

 <!---
 jtbby/jtbby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.